To this date, no common understanding or uniform definition of corporate governance exists anywhere in the world.

 - the “correct” composition of the board of directors and executive management in terms of diversity-related factors (with regard to the knowledge, experience, gender, age, origin, etc. of the members)

 So far the principles of corporate governance have not only been incorporated into a few individual regulations in the Swiss Code of Obligations but Swiss companies, as well, within the scope of stock exchange and self regulation.

-- In 2002 economiesuisse published a Swiss Code of Best Practice for Corporate Governance (updated in 2007), which sets guidelines for public limited companies with listed shares or bonds that can be adhered to on a voluntary basis.
+- In 2002 economiesuisse published a Swiss Code of Best Practice for Corporate Governance, which sets guidelines for public limited companies with listed shares or bonds that can be adhered to on a voluntary basis.
 A revision of this is planned.

 - Also in 2002, the SIX Swiss Exchange issued a “Directive on Information Relating to Corporate Governance”.
 This directive obligates issuers to publish important aspects of their company’s top level of management (or to provide substantiated justification why this information is not published = “comply or explain” principle).